 Smokiness - you could add smoked paprika to adjust.

-Whole Food Plant-based and Oil-Free - you can exclude the olive oil altogether, you will only find it less creamy, and you can also exclude the breadcrumbs.
+Whole Foods Plant-based and Oil-Free - you can exclude the olive oil altogether; you will only find it less creamy, and you can also exclude the breadcrumbs.

 Some muhammara recipes call for tomato paste.
-It is totally fine to add a teaspoon but you don't want the tomato flavor to overpower that of the roasted red peppers.
+It is fine to add a teaspoon, but you don't want the tomato flavor to overpower that of the roasted red peppers.

-We like serving this Red Pepper Dip with fresh Pita bread, Azim bread (made on the stovetop), as part of a Mezze brunch along with Hummus, Falafel, Tabbouleh, and Babaganoush (roasted eggplant spread).
+We like serving this Red Pepper Dip with fresh Pita bread and azim bread (made on the stovetop) as part of a Mezze brunch, along with Lebanese hummus recipe, homemade fried falafel, Tabbouleh, and Babaganoush (roasted eggplant spread).

-Sometimes we pair it with freshly made Pagnotta Bread (Italian bread loaf) or Focaccia.
-We just love all kinds of dips!
+Sometimes, we pair it with freshly made Pagnotta Bread (Italian bread loaf) or Focaccia.
+We love all kinds of dips!

 The reality is that it goes well with everything you can scoop it with... even chips!